-This assessment evaluates lateral bracing systems below the decks of trusses and through arches as well as the horizontal bracing located within trapezoidal box girders.
-For deck arch structures, the lateral bracing between the arch ribs shall be evaluated under the respective arch element.
-Bracing above the roadway in both trusses and arches, are not evaluated under this assessment but under Truss or Tied Arch Portal Bracing (9170).
+This assessment evaluates lateral bracing systems below the decks of trusses and through arches, the horizontal bracing inside trapezoidal box girders, and horizontal/wind bracing between I-girders.

+Bracing above the roadway in both trusses and arches are evaluated under assessment Truss or Tied Arch Portal Bracing (9170).
 The steel protective coating is excluded from this assessment and should be evaluated and quantified under the primary painted superstructure element.